jaa2/Greatest-Gallon/README.md

 **General Program Description**

 Greatest Gallon helps Champaign-Urbana decide where to find the cheapest gas.
-Greatest Gallon displays where to get the cheapest gas on an interactive map for these organizations to help reduce their costs.
+Greatest Gallon displays where to get the cheapest gas on a Wolfram Interactive interactive map for these organizations to help reduce their costs.

-**Python Script parseGasStops**
+**Python Script parseGasStops (parseGasStops.py)**

 Takes in an excel spreadsheet and an alphabetized version of the spreadsheet by gas station name.